-Over the past decade or so, it’s become clear to me that there are five steps most entrepreneurs need to go through to have their marketing feel good (to themselves and potential clients) and to be effective.
+Over the past decade or so, it’s become clear to me that there are five fundamentals most entrepreneurs need to go through to have their marketing feel good (to themselves and potential clients) and to be effective.

 My goal in this letter is to help you understand a bit more about how I see marketing in an overall sense (for what it’s worth), see if I’m a fit to help you and help you to clarify your own understanding of marketing (much more important).

 Six Reasons To Focus On The Fundamentals Of Your Business

 Reason #1: Because it will save you time.
 Every hour you spend on the foundations of your business could save you ten over the next couple of years and hundreds over the coming decades.

 Reason #2: Because it will save you money.
 Every dollar you spend on the foundations of your business will save you hundreds over the next couple of years and thousands over the coming decades.